Hdoc1509/gh-actions.nvim/README.md

 ## Troubleshooting

 > [!IMPORTANT]
-> Be sure to run `:checkhealth vim.treesitter` before checking the following
+> Be sure to run `:checkhealth vim.treesitter` and
-> errors.
+> `:checkhealth nvim-treesitter` before checking the following errors.

 ### Incompatible ABI version